vmchale/polyglot/README.md

 You may have to add `$HOME/.local/bin` to your `PATH` and `$HOME/.local/share/man/man1` to your `MANPATH`.

+You can optionally install [compleat](https://github.com/mbrubeck/compleat) for shell completions as well.

 ### Documentation

 You can view manpages for `poly` with